Last updated on June 22nd, 2021 at 02:59 pm

 Bicycle Health uses a form of addiction treatment known as medication-assisted treatment (MAT).
 This is an established and effective opioid addiction treatment.
 Generally, MAT uses a combination of medication and behavioral therapies to treat certain addictions.
-The FDA-approved medications used in these programs may include buprenorphine, methadone and/or naltrexone.
+The FDA-approved medications used in these programs may include:

 While many people wonder whether it’s a good idea to treat an addiction to a drug with another type of drug, there is sound reasoning behind it.
-The medications used provide specific functions that can help people more safely and easily get past an opioid addiction.
-Medications can help:
+The medications used provide specific functions that can help people more safely and easily overcome addiction.
+They can help you:

 - Manage difficult symptoms of withdrawal that you could experience from suddenly quitting or cutting back on opioids (Sweating, achy muscles, agitation, insomnia, anxiety and other symptoms)

 - Block the effects of opioids

 It can be very difficult to stop using opioids when your body is dependent on them and you experience withdrawal symptoms when you try to stop using them.
 The drugs used within MAT help manage these problems to support the quitting and recovery process.

 What treatments does Bicycle Health offer for opioid addiction?

 Back to Bicycle Health.
 This telehealth startup prescribes one of the most common medications used in MAT, which is Suboxone (buprenorphine/naloxone).
 The brand notes that this is a safe and effective form of treatment, and that it is more easily available than another MAT option, methadone, which you can only get through specific government-licensed programs.